settle-real-state-mngmt/task-system/README.md

 #### Breaking to tasks

 In this phase my goal is to merge my story telling with the project description to them be able to create a more refined list of tasks.
-This is done in colors so I can see what is done and from where they come from.

 By having this done I can organize better more phases of the project as necessary.